 What happens when you cross a dentist with a veterinarian?
 Somebody who improves the oral health of creatures such as the following, which, like humans, have some of the most amazing teeth in the animal kingdom.
 Of course, many are quite dangerous, usually for that exact reason, so dangerous that humans stay as far away from them as possible.
 Meanwhile, others simply utilize them in interesting ways, but ones that are safe for humans.
 However, all of us need to engage in oral health one way or the other, and we as humans are fortunate to have much easier access to dental care through things like toothbrushes, toothpaste, floss and professional care than is the case for most creatures.

 These fish are famous for the pure strength of their razor-sharp ones as well as how triangular they are, which helps them grab a hold of their food.
 However, although some of them are quite vicious, others are actually vegetarians or near-vegetarians.
-Interestingly, when they are being threatened, they will often gnash them together to create a menacing sound intended to scare away their foe.
+Interestingly, when they feel threatened, they will often gnash them together to create a menacing sound intended to scare away their foe.
 Of course, that assumes that eating them is not under consideration.
 Piranhas regularly lose their teeth and replace them one quarter of their mouth at a time.

 This is one fish that no veterinarian, dentist or other human will likely come across in its natural habitat as dragonfish are deep-sea fish to the extreme, living so far down that it has barely developed any sense of sight as doing so would be nearly useless with how dark it is there.
 However, these fish, when taken out of that dark abyss, are quite frightening in appearance.
 Not only do their teeth appear extremely dangerous, but a few of the sharper ones are even on the dragonfish’s tongue.
 Seeing dental care of a tongue would be quite interesting.